 Let’s look on the 0x – they represent the Type 1 exchange.
 The price is determined by the existing bids and asks in the order book.
 However, if the order book is not filled, then it will be easy to manipulate the price of the asset.

 Both types of exchanges can be manipulated via usage.
-So, the operating assumption for collateral-based lending should be – exchange data can be manipulated at any time.
+So, the operating assumption for collateral-based lending should be manipulated at any time.
 Therefore the safeguards for calculating the collateral value are required.

 How to execute usage hacks?

 bZx has fixed the source code errors, which simplified the hack.
 But the usage hacks on the DeFi platforms are still possible:

 The following steps are required: